Find out how I did a camper door replacement fix for $1.67 instead of getting a new one! Easy fix that just takes a little bit of your time.

 Deep breath… 3 screws per latch.
 “Do it.
 You have nothing to lose and you might save $750.
 Do it!”

 So I did.

-The peanut gallery was in an uproar.
+The peanut gallery (cats inside the trailer) were in an uproar.
 “Bravo!
 Bravo!!!!!”

 Yes.
-My cats come with me wherever I go.
+My cats come camping with me wherever I go.
 We are joined at the hip us 3.
 And they love the trailer.
 Cats loving a trailer.
 Well I’ll be…

 And this is what I found.
 A simple chunk of wood rotted in the door frame.
 And it just needed replacing.
 Everything else was perfectly fine!

-Before I move on, this is worth a BIG mention.
+Before I move on with the camper door replacement fix, this is worth a BIG mention.
 I should have taken a picture of the entire thing, but that wood is clamped into a Workmate I landed at a thrift store for $10.